jeanslack/Videomass/known_problems.md

 ### **Videomass.AppImage** for Linux

-**Very Important:** before to start Videomass*.AppImage you need `libsdl2` package which on some Linux distos is not included, i.e all releases of **Ubuntu**.
+**Very Important:** before to start latest version of Videomass*.AppImage, you should install `libsdl2-2.0-0` package which on some Linux distos is not included, i.e all releases of **Ubuntu**.
-However, as the `ffmpeg` package includes `libdsl2` as its dependency, it is possible to install `ffmpeg` directly since that is also required by Videomass and is not embedded on the Videomass AppImage itself.
+However, as the `ffmpeg` package includes `libdsl2-2.0-0` as its dependency, it is possible to install `ffmpeg` directly since that is also required by Videomass and it is not embedded on the Videomass AppImage itself.
 Thank you!

-> then install this package first, typing:
+> to install *libsdl2-2.0-0* typing:
 >    `sudo apt install libsdl2-2.0-0`
 >
-> or install ffmpeg which will also install `libsdl2`:
+> or (better) install *ffmpeg* which will also install *libsdl2-2.0-0*:
 >    `sudo apt install ffmpeg`

 Currently, two separate versions have been released for GTK2 and GTK3.

-* Videomass AppImage for GTK3 it has been successfully tested on the following Linux distributions:
+Videomass AppImage for **GTK3** it has been successfully tested on the following Linux distributions:
-    * ~~Ubuntu 16.04 LTS x86_64 (by installing libsdl2 or ffmpeg first)~~
+    * ~~Ubuntu 16.04 LTS x86_64 (by installing libsdl2 or ffmpeg first)~~ NOT WORK
     * Ubuntu 18.04 LTS x86_64 (by installing libsdl2 or ffmpeg first)
     * Xubuntu 18.04 x86_64 (by installing libsdl2 or ffmpeg first)
     * Ubuntu 20.04 LTS x86_64 (by installing libsdl2 or ffmpeg first)